ADirin/OTP1_LectureMaterial/Week 8/presentation/About_The_Presentation.md

-# Instructions for Project Presentation
+# Instructions for Final Project Presentation

-## Use the Shared Template in Oma:
+## Use the Shared Template in Moodle:

 All teams are required to use the provided presentation template in Oma.
 This ensures consistency in the format and structure across all presentations.
 Make sure your slides are well-organized, clear, and focused on key points.